MicrosoftLearning/mslearn-mlops/documentation/06-deploy-model.md

+---
+challenge:
+    module: 'Deploy a model with GitHub Actions'
+    challenge: '6: Deploy and test the model'
+---

 # Deploy and test the model

 To get value from a model, you'll want to deploy it.
 You can deploy a model to a managed online or batch endpoint.